opencorenmr/opencorenmr-docs/blog/gpibOnLinux/gpibOnLinux.md

 ```

 - name = `current` should be arbitrary (optionally used for `ibfind` function).
-- Surprisingly, `pad=0` was necessary, even though the dip-switched primary address on the current controller was 4.
+- `pad=0` and `sad=4` were necessary, with the dip-switched primary address on the current controller being 4.
 And in the program coding, it was necessary to set pad to be 4.
 My guess is: the primary address **to be set on the operating system** is relevant to the GPIB-USB adapter (in our case, we are using a single adapter, so that the address is the youngest, i.e., zero), whereas on the software we are supposed to connect **to the device** (in our case, the magnet power supply whose address is set on the dip switch on the pear panel to be 4).
 - After saving the `gpib.conf` file, I ran `sudo gpib_config`, which makes setup according to the above `gpib.conf` file.
 - Found in `linux-gpib-4.1.0/lib/gpib_config`.